Chase Womack's Multi-RBI Game Helps LumberKings in Opening Night Victory

 Clinton LumberKings News Release

-Burlington's starter, Preston Kauffman, threw three innings allowing two hits, and four runs; all earned, three walks and struck out three batters.
-Erik Kiewiet took the loss allowing one hit, an earned run, three walks and punching out three batters.
+Springfield's starter, Logan Rushing, took the loss with one inning pitched allowing three hits, five runs, four walks, and striking out three batters.

-Clinton's starter, Jack Turgasen, pitched two innings allowing three hits, three earned runs and two walks.
-Garret Siemsen, earned the win, for his performance out of the pen in the top of the fourth.
-He finished his afternoon with three and one-thirds innings pitched, walking one batter and striking out three.
-Jake Weissenberger earned the save as he closed out the game in the last two innings, walking three batters and striking out four.
+Clinton's starter, Jack Surdey, pitched for three innings, during that time he pitched two hits, two runs, and three strikeouts.
+The winning pitcher of the game, Cade Turner, pitched for 2 innings where he had one walk and three strikeouts.
+And Lavin swept in for the save with a little over two innings pitched, one hit, one walk, and six strikeouts.

-The Clinton LumberKings travel to Springfield on Wednesday, May 29 against the Lucky Horseshoes.
+The Clinton LumberKings will be back at home on Thursday, May 30th against the Lucky Horseshoes.
 First pitch is set for 6:30 p.m. with LIVE broadcasts on PLTV and 100.3 WCCI-FM.

 • Discuss this story on the Prospect League message board...